A Wavefield Correlation Approach to Improve Sound Speed Estimation in Ultrasound Autofocusing: Introduction

-In this manuscript, we extend our prior work in \cite{Zhuang2024Simultaneous} to incorporate an image-quality optimization sound speed estimation approach that uses wavefield correlation as the beamformer and the differentiable beamformer approach to improve local sound speed estimates in cluttered and complex media.
-While this approach is similar to \cite{Ali2023Sound} in its usage of WFC as a beamformer and iteratively updating the sound speed model, our work differs fundamentally in the optimization criterion and how the sound speed is updated.
-We cover the background theory and implementation in Section \ref{section:theory} and describe simulation, phantom, and \textit{in vivo} data experiments in Section \ref{section:methods} that demonstrate improved estimation accuracy and image quality improvements in Section \ref{section:results}.
+In this manuscript, we extend our prior work in \cite{Zhuang2024Simultaneous} to incorporate sound speed estimation based on image-quality optimization using WFC as the beamformer in the autofocusing approach \cite{Simson2025Ultrasound}, with the goal of improving local sound speed estimation in complex media.
+While this approach is similar to \cite{Ali2023Sound} in its usage of WFC as a beamformer and iteratively updating the sound speed model, our work differs fundamentally in the optimization criterion and how the sound speed estimate is updated.
+We review the background theory and the adaptation of WFC to the autofocusing model and then demonstrate the application of this method to simulation, phantom, and \textit{in vivo} imaging.